broadinstitute/martha/README.md

 - `fileName`: The file name for the blob found at `gsUri`
 - `contentType`: The type of data stored in the blob found at `gsUri`
 - `size`: The size of the blob found at `gsUri`
+- `accessUrl`: The url and optional headers to fetch the bytes
 - `hashes`: The various hash types and values for the blob found at `gsUri`
 - `timeCreated`: The time of creation for the data found at `gsUri`
 - `timeUpdated`: The time of last update for the data found at `gsUri`